Convergence of Random Reshuffling Under The Kurdyka-{\L}ojasiewicz Inequality: Introduction

-{\bf The random reshuffling method.} As pointed out by various works, e.g., \cite{bertsekas2011,bottou2009,gurbu2019}, \RR is widely utilized in practice for tackling large-scale machine learning tasks such as training neural networks.
-The short note \cite{bottou2009} shows empirical superiority of \RR over the stochastic gradient descent method.
-Understanding the observed superiority of \RR over SGD has remained a long time open problem.
+As pointed out by various works, e.g., \cite{bertsekas2011,bottou2009,gurbu2019}, \RR is widely utilized in practice for tackling large-scale machine learning tasks such as training neural networks.
+The short note \cite{bottou2009} shows empirical superiority of \RR over SGD.
+Theoretically, understanding the observed superiority of \RR over SGD remains an important problem.
 In \cite{recht2012}, the authors conjectured a noncommutative arithmetic-geometric mean inequality that leads to a lower iteration complexity of \RR than that of SGD for least-squares optimization.
-However, this conjecture is proved to be not true in general \cite{lai2020}.
-Recently, under the assumptions that the objective function $f$ is strongly convex, each component function $f(\cdot,i)$ has a Lipschitz continuous Hessian, and the iterates generated by \RR are uniformly bounded, the work \cite{gurbu2019} formally establishes that the whole sequence of q-suffix averaged iterates converges to the unique optimal solution at a rate of $\cO({1}/{t})$ with high probability.
-This rate result of \RR outperforms the min-max lower bound of $\cO({1}/{\sqrt{t}})$ achieved by SGD for strongly convex minimization \cite{agarwal2012,nemirovskij1983}.
-Initiated by these two works, various works start to understand the properties of {\sf RR}, but mainly focusing on iteration complexity results; see, e.g., \cite{haochen2019,Nagaraj2019,mishchenko2020,shamir2016,nguyen2020unified}.
-For instance, under the assumptions that $f$ is strongly convex and $f$, the gradient of $f$, and the Hessian of $f$ are all Lipschitz continuous, the work \cite{haochen2019} shows that $\mathbb{E}[\|x^T - \hat x\|] \leq \cO(1/T)$ (the expectation is taken over all random components in {\sf RR}) with $T$ and $\hat x$ being the total number of iterations and the unique optimal solution, respectively.
-The Lipschitz Hessian assumption used in \cite{haochen2019} was then removed in \cite{Nagaraj2019}.
-Later, the Lipschitz continuity assumption on $f$ used in \cite{haochen2019,Nagaraj2019} was further removed by the work \cite{mishchenko2020}, which is meaningful as it can be very stringent to impose Lipschitz continuity assumption on $f$ if it is already assumed to be strongly convex.
-A common assumption of the mentioned works is that the objective function has to be strongly convex, which is typically not satisfied in many important applications.
-By contrast, our KL inequality-based convergence analysis applies to much more general nonconvex functions.
-Specifically, when the KL exponent equals to ${1}/{2}$ at the stationary point that \RR converges to, the corresponding convergence rate will be $\cO({1}/{t})$, which matches that of the strongly convex setting \cite{gurbu2019}.
-However, it should be noted that a function with a stationary point having KL exponent $1/2$ can generally be nonconvex as well.
+However, this conjecture was later proved to be not true in general \cite{lai2020}.
+Recently, under the assumptions that the objective function $f$ is strongly convex, each component function $f(\cdot,i)$ has a Lipschitz continuous Hessian, and the iterates generated by \RR are uniformly bounded, G{\"u}rb{\"u}zbalaban et al. formally established that the whole sequence of q-suffix averaged iterates converges to the unique optimal solution at a rate of $\cO({1}/{t})$ with high probability \cite{gurbu2019}.
+The authors also commented that this rate result of \RR outperforms the min-max lower bound of the rate achieved by SGD for strongly convex minimization (i.e., $\Omega({1}/{\sqrt{t}})$; cf. \cite{agarwal2012,nemirovskij1983}).
+Initiated by these first insights, various works start to understand the properties of {\sf RR}, but mainly focusing on iteration complexity results; see, e.g., \cite{haochen2019,Nagaraj2019,mishchenko2020,nguyen2020unified,huang2021improved}.
+For instance, under the assumptions that $f$ is strongly convex and $f$, the gradient of $f$, and the Hessian of $f$ are all Lipschitz continuous, the work \cite{haochen2019} shows an $\cO(1/T)$ iteration complexity result in expectation for the distances between the iterates and the unique optimal solution, where $T$ is the preset total number of iterations.
+Relaxations of the different and partly stringent Lipschitz continuity conditions used in \cite{haochen2019} have been further discussed and investigated in \cite{Nagaraj2019,mishchenko2020}.
+Note that there is not a direct way to compare our results to existing iteration complexity results since our KL inequality-based analysis is fundamentally different and describes asymptotic convergence behavior.